XplaiNLP/xplainlp.github.io/content/authors/Dr. Vera Schmitt/_index.md

 ---
 # Display name
-title: Dr. Vera Schmitt
+title: Dr.-Ing.
+Lisa Raithel

 # Full name (for SEO)
-first_name: Vera
+first_name: Lisa
-last_name: Schmitt
+last_name: Raithel

 # Username (this should match the folder name)
 authors:
-  - Dr. Vera Schmitt
+  -  Dr.-Ing.
+Lisa Raithel

 # Is this the primary user of the site?
 superuser: true